-The Northern Lights: A Midwinter Night’s Dream
+The Northern Lights: A Guide

 10/08/2012Back To Blog

-The colorful fluorescent ribbons dancing in the night sky, known as the Northern Lights or Aurora Borealis, are one of the major highlights of winter in Alaska for residents and travelers alike.
-Whether you are simply headed for a weekend getaway to the state’s interior or looking to plan a weeklong winter vacation, the Fairbanks Princess Lodge is the perfect destination.
-If you’ve never witnessed the Northern Lights, be sure to put it at the top of your list for a winter adventure in Alaska.
+The colorful fluorescent ribbons dancing in the night sky, known as the Northern Lights or Aurora Borealis, are one of the major highlights in Alaska for residents and travelers alike.
+Whether you are simply headed for a weekend getaway to the state’s interior or looking to plan a weeklong vacation, the Fairbanks Princess Lodge is the perfect destination.
+If you’ve never witnessed the Northern Lights, be sure to put it at the top of your list for a adventure in Alaska.

 What Causes the Northern Lights?